Stippes/Alethia-manipulation-test-framework/README.md

 9. **Launch the interactive dashboard**

    Make sure you've installed all dependencies with `pip install -r requirements.txt` before starting the dashboard.
+Redis must be running locally (e.g. `redis-server`) and a worker started with `python worker.py` for LLM judging.
 Then run `python dashboard_app.py` and open `http://127.0.0.1:8050` in your browser.
 Upload a conversation file to explore detected manipulation patterns and download the analysis as JSON.
 Use the *Conversation Type* dropdown to choose between **Chatbot** (default) and **Social Media** modes.
 Chatbot mode normalizes senders into `user` and `bot`, while Social Media mode preserves all distinct names.

 ### Deploying to Heroku